-Here are a few Mozambique’s most iconic dishes, according to Craig Macdonald: manager and head chef at Situ Island Resort in the Quirimbas Archipelago, Mozambique.
-Needless to say, all of these are best washed down with an ice cold Laurentina or 2M beer.
+Here are a few of Mozambique’s most iconic dishes according to Craig Macdonald, manager and head chef at Situ Island Resort in the Quirimbas Archipelago.
+We've also included the best local beers and spirits to wash them down with.

 Rissóis de Camarão

 Rissóis de camarão are an excellent example of the extent to which Portuguese cuisine has become entrenched in Mozambican culture.
 A popular appetizer or snack food in both countries, these crescent-shaped croquettes contain a creamy whole shrimp sauce, which, depending on the recipe may also include spices or piri-piri.
 The mixture is folded into a dough parcel, then dipped in an egg-wash and covered with breadcrumbs before being deep fried.
 Rissois de camarão can be enjoyed hot or cold, but are best bought fresh from the pan at a street-side stall.